apatel94/AngularApp/README.md

 # AngularApp
 This is my college assignments repo

+change the script sources for bootstrap and AngularJs to CDN links

+OR

 create a folder node_modules and copy the following folders in it:

 /angular and